panaversity/learn-agentic-ai/01_ai_agents_first/20_run_lifecycle/README.md

 📞 on_llm_start: TechnicalSupport asks AI about refunds 🧠✨ on_llm_end: AI suggests escalating to BillingManager 🏃‍♂️➡️🏃‍♀️ on_handoff: TechnicalSupport → BillingManager
-✅ on_agent_end: TechnicalSupport finished with "Issue confirmed, escalating"

 🌅 on_agent_start: BillingManager becomes active
 📞 on_llm_start: BillingManager asks AI about refund process